-The Code sets out design and management requirements for voluntary UK based projects that aim to sequester carbon through woodland creation.
+The Code sets out design and management requirements for voluntary UK based projects that sequester carbon through woodland creation.
 In scope it accounts for carbon sequestration and emissions within the woodland.
 It does not account for carbon stored in forest products or the carbon saved when substituting wood products for other products with a larger carbon footprint.

-In order for UK based woodland creation projects to gain certification to the Code, they must be initially validated by an independent certification body which has been accredited by the UK Accreditation Service to assess against the WCC.
-Individual projects or groups of projects ('group schemes') can be certified.
-In order to remain certified, projects or group schemes must be regularly verified by an independent certification body.
-Certification to the Code is voluntary and does not imply endorsement by the Forestry Commission of the value of any investment.
+All WCC projects must be initially validated by an independent certification body accredited by the UK Accreditation Service to assess against the WCC.
+Individual projects or groups of projects ('group schemes') can be validated.
+Projects or group schemes must be regularly verified by an independent certification body.
+The WCC is a voluntary standard and verification does not imply endorsement by the Forestry Commission of the value of any investment.